 What has caught my attention the most is its interface, quite easy and intuitive, to configure complex redirection rules.

 Of course, if you use a cache plugin, they already warn you on their page that it will not work while you have it active.

-As I always say, a premium plugin or service is, because it offers, in theory, some quality.
+As I always say, a premium plugin or service needs money, because it offers, in theory, some quality.

-So if what you need is something very premium, and with support included.
+So if what you need is something very premium with support included.
 Don’t think about it when using tools similar to the ones I bring you here (they don’t have to be these specifically).